johnkerl/miller/docs6/file-formats.rst

 .. code-block:: none
    :emphasize-lines: 1-1

-    mlr --usage-comments-in-data
+    mlr help comments-in-data
     --skip-comments                 Ignore commented lines (prefixed by "#") within the input.
     --skip-comments-with {string}   Ignore commented lines within input, with specified prefix.
     --pass-comments                 Immediately print commented lines (prefixed by "#") within the input.
     --pass-comments-with {string}   Immediately print commented lines within input, with specified prefix.

     Notes:
     * Comments are only honored at the start of a line.
     * In the absence of any of the above four options, comments are data like any other text.
     * When pass-comments is used, comment lines are written to standard output immediately upon being read; they are not part of the record stream.
 Results may be counterintuitive.
 A suggestion is to place comments at the start of data files.

 Examples: